-Gossamer Gear further upgraded the durability of the mesh used for the front pocket in this latest round of pack updates, so that it’s much harder to snag or tear on overhanging vegetation.
-The new mesh can withstand the punishment of off trail travel in New England without being ripped to shreds, which is pretty remarkable.
+The exterior mesh used by Gossamer Gear has a tight weave so that it’s much harder to snag or tear on overhanging vegetation.
+The mesh can even withstand the punishment of off-trail travel in New England without being ripped to shreds, which is pretty remarkable.

 Water Bottle Pockets

-The Gossamer Gear Gorilla has two side water bottle pockets, each large enough to hold a one liter Nalgene (shown here with insulated water bottle cozies for cold weather hiking).
-The pockets are also made out of 200 denier Robic high tenacity nylon instead of mesh for better durability, since this is one of the areas of a backpack that takes the most abuse.
+The Gossamer Gear Gorilla has two side water bottle pockets, each large enough to hold a one-liter Nalgene (shown here with insulated water bottle cozies for cold weather hiking).
+The pockets are also made out of Robic high tenacity nylon instead of mesh for better durability since this is one of the areas of a backpack that takes the most abuse.